nawafinity/php-simple-orm/README.md

-# About Library
+# About php-simple-orm

-A simple PHP ORM library that used PHP 8 Attributes.
+A light, simple, and (impractical 🌞) library that uses PHP Attributes feature.

-> Hey, this library made for learning porpoise, not ready for production use.
+> ⚠ Note: this library was made for learning purposes, it's not ready for the production environment.

-## Installation
+# Installation

-### 1. Clone the library
+## 1. Clone the library
 ```bash
 git clone https://github.com/nawafinity/php-simple-orm.git
 ```

-### 2. Run the example
+## 2. Run the example
   ```bash
   cd path/to/php-simple-orm/example
   composer install